 Secondly, you may be offered probation where a sentence is given but you are placed on probation for a period of time between 6 months and 2 years, and not required to serve the sentence unless you violate the terms of probation.
 This is called a SUSPENDED EXECUTION OF SENTENCE (SES).

-Thirdly, you may be offered probation for a period of time between 6 months and 2 years, where you are placed on probation but no sentence is given unless you violate the terms of your probation.
+Thirdly, you may be offered probation for a period of time between 6 months and 2 years, where you are placed on probation, but no sentence is given unless you violate the terms of your probation.
 This is called a SUSPENDED IMPOSITION OF SENTENCE (SIS).
-This type probation does not count as a conviction unless you violate your probation and a sentence is given.
+This type of probation does not count as a conviction unless you violate your probation, and a sentence is given.

 Please use this link to a form to email the Office of the Prosecuting Attorney regarding your case.
 By reaching an agreement on your case prior to your first court appearance, you may be able to avoid having to make more than one court appearance.

 Request by Mail: Traffic Division